USC Aiken Pacers: Cross country

-The Pacers' cross country program is led by coach Marshall Leonard.
+The Pacers' cross country program was led by head coach Marshall Leonard through 2024.
+Longtime Lynchburg coach Jim Sprecher is set to lead the program beginning in fall 2025.

 Golf

 The Pacers' golf program has been led by coach Michael Carlisle since the 1991–92 season.
 During his tenure, the program has experienced unprecedented success, including a run of three consecutive national championships (2004, 2005, and 2006).

 Men's soccer

-The men's soccer program is led by coach Ike Ofoje, who was also the Pacers' inaugural women's soccer head coach.
+The men's soccer program is led by head coach Nick Sakiewicz.
+He takes over for longtime coach Ike Ofoje, who was also the Pacers' inaugural women's soccer head coach.

 Women's soccer

-The women's soccer program is led by second-year head coach Tina Murphy.
-Under her direction, the Pacers experienced their first winning season since the 2000 season.
+The women's soccer program is led by head coach Adam Kleman.
+Kleman succeeds Tina Murphy, who in her two year tenure before departing for Gardner-Webb led the Pacers to their first Peach Belt tournament appearance since the 2017–18 season.

 Softball

-The Pacers' softball program is led by third-year head coach Jaclin Poole.
+The Pacers' softball program is led by head coach Jaclin Poole.
 Under Poole's leadership, the Pacers made the 2022 Peach Belt Conference tournament, the program's first since 2016.

 Volleyball

 The Pacers' volleyball program is led by head coach Glenn Cox, who has guided the program since 2008.